 Sec.
 1401.
 Civil Penalties.
-Any person who violates any this Ordinance, makes any material misleading statements or omissions in any Application filed with the Commission or Tribe or in connection with any matter provided for hereunder, or gives false testimony in any matter provided for hereunder before either the Commission or the BISHOP INDIAN TRIBAL COUNCIL shall be subject to civil penalties to be imposed by the TRIBAL COUNCIL, including INDIAN suspension cancellation of any license granted hereunder under the procedures set forth in Sec.
+Any person who violates any this Ordinance, makes any material provision of false or misleading statements or omissions in any Application filed with the Commission or Tribe or in connection with any matter provided for hereunder, or gives false testimony in any matter provided for hereunder before either the Commission or the BISHOP INDIAN TRIBAL COUNCIL shall be subject to civil penalties to be imposed by the INDIAN TRIBAL COUNCIL, including suspension BISHOP and/or cancellation of any license granted hereunder under the procedures set forth in Sec.
 912, termination, suspension or exclusion from employment in any Gaming Operations or other employee discipline, exclusion from attendance at any Gaming Facilities, exclusion from the Tribe's Lands if not a member of the Tribe, and/or a fine of not more than \$500 for each such violation.